View Pauline Ricks's Obituary on CJOnline.com and share memories

 |

+She was a member and Deacon of Trinity Presbyterian Church in Topeka.
+She volunteered with many organizations including Let's Help, Doorstep, Florence Crittenton Services, TPAC, Cub Scouts, and Girl Scouts.

+Pauline was employed by many hospitals throughout the United States and Canada over the years, retiring from the VA Hospital in Topeka in 1992.

-Funeral services will be held at 9:00 a.m., on Friday, May 3, 2019 at Trinity Presbyterian Church, 4746 SW 21st St, Topeka, KS 66604.
-Burial will follow at the Kansas Veterans Cemetery at Ft.
-Riley.
-The family will receive friends from 5:00 to 6:30 p.m., on Thursday, May 2, 2019 at Dove Cremations and Funerals, Southwest Chapel, 3700 SW Wanamaker Rd, Topeka.
+A funeral ceremony will be 9:00 a.m., Friday, May 3, 2019 at Trinity Presbyterian Church, 4746 SW 21st St, Topeka, KS 66604.
+A private graveside service will be at the Kansas Veterans Cemetery, Manhattan, Kansas.
+The family will receive friends from 5:00 - 6:30 p.m., Thursday at the Dove Cremations and Funerals, Southwest Chapel, 3700 SW Wanamaker Rd, Topeka.
+Memorial contributions may be made to Saving-Sight.org or Trinity Presbyterian Church.
 To leave a special message for the family online, visit www.DoveTopeka.com.